MovAlyzeR: Features

 MovAlyzeR can be customized for many different pen-movement tests, including goal-directed movements, drawing and handwriting up to a full page of text.
-It can also process scanned handwriting images for use in, e.g., forensic document examination.
+It can also process scanned images of handwriting for use in, for example, forensic document examination.
 Immediately after each trial, consistency with the required pen-movement task is verified so that the user can decide to correct or redo a trial.
 MovAlyzeR can generate animated audiovisual stimuli which can be edited using its Stimulus Editor.

 MovAlyzeRx has the same capability as MovAlyzeR except altering a test.
 It is designed for medical professionals (hence Rx).
 The user interface is as simple as possible.
 No left-clicks are required.
 The screen layout can be customized.
 To start testing, just type the patient or participant code.

 ScriptAlyzeR handwriting analysis software, is a sub-package of MovAlyzeR excluding visual stimuli and sub-movement analysis.

-GripAlyzeR is another flavor of MovAlyzeR for bi-manual force coordination using dedicated hardware: Two grip-force units connected via a magnet of programmable force.
+GripAlyzeR is another flavor of MovAlyzeR for bi-manual force coordination using dedicated hardware: two grip-force units connected via a magnet of programmable force.